deearchitect224/Algorithm_JS/README.md

 Write a function `fib(n)` that takes an number as an argument and returns the n-th number of the Fibonacci sequence

 **What is Fibonacci sequence?**
-: The 1st and 2nd number of sequence is 1.
+>The 1st and 2nd number of sequence is 1.
 To generate the next number of the sequence, we sum the previous 2. fib(n): 1, 1, 2, 3, 5, 8, 13, 21, 34...
 n	    : 1, 2, 3, 4, 5, 6, 7, 8, 9, 10...

 **What is Recursion?**
-: For running repeated code blocks, recursion is a very straightforward and an unintelligent way to do so i.e. it does not remember if that particular computation was already done.
+>For running repeated code blocks, recursion is a very straightforward and an unintelligent way to do so i.e. it does not remember if that particular computation was already done.

 **What is the intuition behind Memoization?**
-: The intuition behind memoization is that we use a memo to keep track of previous computations.
+>The intuition behind memoization is that we use a memo to keep track of previous computations.
 In certain recursion scenarios, the previously computed values can help save time if cached in memory and reused.

 | Implementation | Time Complexity | Space Complexity |
 | ----------- | ----------- | ----------- |